bgpantojar/DADT_buildings/README.md

 The algorithm first will create the openings, damage and characterization in 3D and then merge them with the LOD2 model.
 Run the other examples similarly to the previous inline command.

+`IMPORTANT` change the paths of the lines 3 and 5 in the file DADT.sh according your pc.

 ### 6. Creating your own digital twin as LOD3 model

 Create a folder `your_DADT_data_folder` inside the `data\` folder.
 Inside `your_DADT_data_folder` create extra folders with the next structure: